PolymerGuy/axitomdocs/FDK.rst

 FDK
 ===
-The Feldkamp David Kress (FDK) algorithm is often used in the reconstruction of tomographic data acquired using a conical X-ray beam.
+The Feldkamp David Kress (FDK) algorithm is often used in the reconstruction of tomographic data where the radiograms are acquired using a conical X-ray beam.
 The original article is found here:

     Feldkamp, L. A. (1984).
 Practical cone-beam algorithm Sfrdr I _ f.
 America, 1(6), 612–619. https://doi.org/10.1364/JOSAA.1.000612

-The notation we will use in the following document is taken from this study:
+The notation we will use in the following document is taken from this thesis:

     Turbell, H. (2001).
 Cone-Beam Reconstruction Using Filtered Backprojectionn.
 Science And Technology.
 Retrieved from http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.134.5224&amp;rep=rep1&amp;type=pdf